iivanoo/covid-apps-observer/data/data_us/reports/resources/gov.adph.exposurenotifications___1.10.0/report.md

 > Seriously I just opened the app on my phone and the last update was the end of November.
 Like how is this going to be efficient if it doesn't do anything...<br> :date: __2021-02-13 04:57:52__

 > Dislike app<br> :date: __2021-02-11 09:25:08__

-> Not worth it<br> :date: __2021-02-04 19:11:10__

-> Just like wearing a mask some do not want there rights being taken from them so this site only works as those who are positive fill out the notice .
-So its a honor system and so far i did not get one notification.So I am thinking most do not report positive results and do not trust it.<br> :date: __2021-02-04 00:11:11__

-> I tested positive and reported it through the app.
-My husband STILL has not received an exposure notification 4 days later.<br> :date: __2021-02-03 00:24:41__